-Last year more that 1.5 million people in the United States filed for bankruptcy in order to get out from under their huge debt loads and get a fresh start on their lives.
-Times have been tough.
-The "great recession" has hit a lot of people very hard, leaving them with no other option than to discharge their debt.
+Times have been tough, the recession has hit a lot of people very hard, leaving them with no other option than to get a fresh start by filing bankruptcy.
 If you are one of these people, we can help you on the road to financial recovery.
 Call now for a free consultation with a South Mississippi bankruptcy lawyer.